 Fire, birds, windows opening and closing, the long shadows of men who left.
 Loneliness and self-reliance and the red thread that remains of a scarf.
 Fathers and how they disappoint, how they resurrect and leave us but never leave us, our palms empty and waiting for them to notice.
 Though a study of grief, at no turn does Nathan McClain's debut collection, Scale, sacrifice image or music for narrative.
 Rather Scale invites us to look at the delicate branch about to snap under the weight of the mockingbird, knowing its blues song is about us, too.
 With the devotion of a storm chaser, Scale relentlessly pursues the burn cycle of destruction and repair but not without consolation: "[W]ho can stop/ the wind from ripping shingles off the roof, stop/ the rain from coming in, from pinging/ the deep bottoms of pots which keep you awake?/ You do what you can.
 You build a bird house/ (one thing in the shape of holding another)/ from leftover wood; you leave seed/ and listen for days, as nothing/ but a small hope fills it."
 This is one of my favorite books of all time--it reads the way a good meal satisfies, leaving one nourished but wanting the experience over and over again.

-Kristin Bock's Glass Bikini will forever occupy a chamber of my squirmy heart for many reasons, one being that I was an early reader for the manuscript and helped to craft the book's description.
-I know this book on an intimate level, and yet every time I read it (six times now!)
+Kristin Bock's Glass Bikini will forever occupy a chamber of my squirmy heart for many reasons, one being that I was an early reader for the manuscript and helped craft the book's description.
+I know this collection on an intimate level, and yet every time I read it (six times now!)
 I find a new, wriggling part of the monster, a sparkling ruby in the chaos, a reason to pick up my ray gun and join the fray.
 Tupelo Press published this bold, lyrical romp in 2022 and readers are going nuts for it.
 The cover and text design is by Ann Aspell and the cover photo credit belongs to ESA/ Hubble & NASA.
 From the book's description crafted by myself and other poets: "Part creation myth, part prophecy...[t]hese often darkly humorous poems guide readers into dreamscapes and underworlds that are ominously contemporary....Glass Bikini is both mirror and warning, asking us to see our own strange and terrifying shapes, the monsters we have helped create, and the ones we have become."
 For the Bunny Woman Doll, where does Glass Bikini end and my imagination begin?
 You'll have to pick up a copy of the book to find out.
-View way more photos of Bunny Woman on my IG page.
-Stop motion of Bunny Woman coming soon!
+View more photos of Bunny Woman on my IG page.

 My second featured book of 2022 is Foxlogic, Fireweed by Jennifer K. Sweeney, which won The Backwaters Prize in Poetry from the University of Nebraska Press.
 The cover art was created by Ian Middelton and the original piece is titled "A Marc of Foxes" paying homage to Franz Marc.
 If I were to make a list titled “Five Poetry Books All Visual Artists Should Read,” Foxlogic would be one of them.
 Re-reading this collection, I kept a growing list of images I wanted to wear on my skin, or at least carry with me in my pockets: “ants hauling emeralds” of spilled sugar, a clutch of black widows living inside a child’s drum, “a sea of marionettes…hollow limbs rooted to strings,” “crows on a pomegranate tree,” beer cans stashed inside branches, a mother snow leopard—“her stillness and wild falling…a compass.”
 In order to really appreciate the choices I made for the Fox Spirit Doll (the patches, the deer leaping behind branches, the blue jay swooping in, the hourglass and pitcher constellations) you’ll have to gift yourself a copy of Foxlogic, Fireweed.
 Want to see more photos of this doll?
 Follow me on Instagram @lihenleyart.